-Jarosław Szczygieł, Krzysztof Mehlich, Józef Opara Jerzy Kukuczka Academy of Physical Education in Katowice, Poland
+Jarosław Szczygieł, Krzysztof Mehlich, Józef Opara

 Background: Partial body weight-supported treadmill gait training (PBWStt) is one of recent solutions for improving gait in patients suffering from hemiparesis after stroke.
 Purpose.
 The aim of this work was to assess the effect of PBWStt as the intervention added to the standard rehabilitation program on clinical and kinematic parameters of the patients' gait no later than three months after stroke onset.